-Function code: STORE2 Function code: STOR2L Function option: CALL DML Corresponding COBOL DML statement ITMNAM Storage of the specified items IMPDAT Storage of the specified items and transfer of implicitly defined data allows abbr extends the functionality offered by COBOL DML.
-It eviated record formats to be used.
-This format is not records with variable-length items.
-Secondary option: Input of: RET (optional) for retaining VAR (optional) for abbreviated record format User information: DATABASE DATABASE-STATUS returned Record name: Input of a record name Item name: Items for wh binary zero contained ir "record nam nput of one or more item names. tems for which no names are specified are filled by UDS/SQL with binary zero.
-If the clause "COMPRESSION FOR ALL ITEMS" is contained in the SSL definition for the record type specified under frecord name", items filled with binary zeros will not be stored in the database by UDS/SQL.
-Record area: If VAR is no the record a the subsche If VAR is sp and contigu with an SSL item contents of the specified items. t specified, the item contents must be placed at points in area which correspond to their positions in the format of ema record. ecified, the item contents must be stored left-justified ously in the specified order.
-This parameter, together definition COMPRESSION FOR ALL ITEMS for the involved, leads to compressed storage of the record.
-Special parameter 1: Input of reta aining parameters for secondary option RET.
-Special parameter 2: As for STO As for STORE1, STOR1L
+Function code: STORE2

+Function code: STOR2L

+CALL DML Corresponding COBOL DML statement

+ITMNAM Storage of the specified items

+IMPDAT Storage of the specified items and transfer of implicitly defined data

+This format extends the functionality offered by COBOL DML.
+It allows abbreviated record formats to be used.
+This format is not allowed for records with variable-length items.

+Secondary option: Input of:

+RET (optional) for retaining

+VAR (optional) for abbreviated record format

+Item name: Input of one or more item names.

+Items for which no names are specified are filled by UDS/SQL with binary zero.
+If the clause "COMPRESSION FOR ALL ITEMS" is contained in the SSL definition for the record type specified under "record name", items filled with binary zeros will not be stored in the database by UDS/SQL.

+Record area: Input of the item contents of the specified items.

+If VAR is not specified, the item contents must be placed at points in the record area which correspond to their positions in the format of the subschema record.

+If VAR is specified, the item contents must be stored left-justified and contiguously in the specified order.
+This parameter, together with an SSL definition COMPRESSION FOR ALL ITEMS for the record type involved, leads to compressed storage of the record.

+Special parameter 1: Input of retaining parameters for secondary option RET.

+Special parameter 2: As for STORE1, STOR1L

+CALL DML Assembler macros